monetate/monte-carlo-simulator/README.md

 | 9999       | Control    | 1006571     | 129993                   | 8738439                             |

 If we see that 1000 randomized simulations had a difference of more than $1.50, we can say that there is a 10% chance that our
 $1.50 **observed difference** was due to randomness.

-Most of the time you'd describe that as having a p-value of 0.10 or a confidence level of 90%.
+Although not technically a direct comparison, we can compare our computed p-value of 0.11 to our simulated 10% result, which ain't bad. :ok_hand:

 ## Building